PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

 \subsection{Experimental Setup}

-We detail the network architectures of the extractors and the transcribers as well as the training and decoding parameter settings for the proposed PoLyScriber frameworks and reference baselines in the following.
-Reference baselines in Table~\ref{summary_table} consist of the two-step pipelines (play-and-plug and re-training models) and direct modeling (DM) using transformer-based model as described in Section~\ref{Singing Vocal Transcriber}.
+We detail the network architectures of the extractors and the transcribers as well as the training and decoding parameter settings for the proposed PoLyScriber and its variants as well as reference baselines in the following.
+Reference baselines in Table~\ref{summary_table} consist of the two-step pipelines (pre-and-pre and pre-and-fine strategies) and DM as described in Section~\ref{Singing Vocal Transcriber}.